evert/evert.github.com/_posts/2015/2015-03-02-dropbox-post-api.md

 The drawback?
 It's definitely a bit more complicated to design this API and it requires storage on the server (for the query and/or the result of the query).

 But then, REST services are not meant to be simple.
-They are meant to be as robust and long-lasting.
+They are meant to be robust and long-lasting, just like the web itself.

 [1]: https://blogs.dropbox.com/developers/2015/03/limitations-of-the-get-method-in-http/